Quietek/SaveSync/README.md

 - ROMs:{ SUBFOLDER NAME }={ PATH TO WHERE YOU  WANT THOSE ROMS }

 Or if you want to sync all, excluding a specific folder:
-- ROMs={ PATH WHERE YOU WANAT YOUR UNSPECIFIED ROMS/SUBFOLDER}
+- ROMs={ PATH WHERE YOU WANT YOUR UNSPECIFIED ROMS/SUBFOLDERS}
 - ROMs:{ EXCLUDED SUBFOLDER }=

 There is also a helper function within the interactive database manager, specifically option #3 on the main menu, but the helper function does not currently support explicit folder inclusion/exclusion.